-This project reveals how to restore and clean old timber doors, fill holes, cracks and gaps, refinish the wood and fix new ironmongery.
+If you've installed wooden doors yourself, or were lucky enough so as to inherit them in your home, ensuring they look their best and stay in great condition is a must.
+This project reveals how to restore wood doors, fill holes, cracks and gaps, refinish the wood and fix new ironmongery.

 To refinish wood doors, you will need: